Satisfactory Academic Progress

 PLEASE NOTE: For the purpose of satisfactory academic progress, financial aid includes all federal, state, and Eastern University funded scholarships, grants, discounts, work, and loans.

-Review the complete Satisfactory Academic Progress policy for Eastern University. ¬†This policy pertains to all programs and colleges of Eastern University, including Esperanza College, the College of Arts and Sciences, the Campolo College of Graduate and Professional Studies, and Palmer Theological Seminary.
+Review the complete Satisfactory Academic Progress policy for Eastern University.
+This policy pertains to all programs and colleges of Eastern University, including Esperanza College, traditional undergraduate programs, adult undergraduate and graduate programs, and Palmer Theological Seminary.

-If a situation occurs that requires the student to temporarily withdraw from the University, the student must participate in an exit interview.¬†¬† For CAS students, please contact your Residence Director or the Student Development Office.¬† For CCGPS students, please visit the Registrar's web page.¬† For Palmer students, please visit the Registrar's web page.¬† For Esperanza students, please contact your Student Advisor.
+If a situation occurs that requires the student to temporarily withdraw from the University, the student must participate in an exit interview.
+For Undergraduate students, please contact your Residence Director or the Student Development Office.
+For Graduate students, please visit the Registrar's webpage.
+For Palmer students, please visit the Registrar's webpage.
+For Esperanza students, please contact your Student Advisor.